MananDhiman/Code-Snippets/Web-Dev/b-nodejs/README.md

 To referesh package.json, or download all dependencies in package.json `npm install`

+`npm root -g` is where global dependencies are installed, can install dependencies in project without internet by providing path as `<npm root -g>/express`

 ## ES Modules vs ECMAscript Modules
 Instead of common es modules that are accomplished using `const fs = require(“fs”)`, it is preferred to use ecmascript modules.